 Your data may be transferred to countries outside the European Economic Area (EEA) for information required within Plan International or for audit or compliance purposes.
 Data will only be transferred outside the EEA where required and where adequate safeguards such as an International Data Agreement or contract are in place.

 How does Plan International UK protect data?

 The organisation takes the security of your data seriously.
 The organisation has internal policies and controls in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by its employees in the performance of their duties.
-These include the Data Protection Policy, the Data Retention Policy and the Unstructured Personal Data Standard.
+These include the Data Protection Policy, the Data Retention Policy (PDF) and the Unstructured Personal Data Standard.